2fanDEV/2fanDEV/README.md

 Mainly working with Angular and Spring Boot.
 However I make an effort right now to get familiar with Rust and Python.

+In the past I've been working as a working student at a software consulting company, but decided that after my bachelors that I need some time to figure out plans for the future, as while I do love programming, I do not love the corporate world.

 pfp by DiegoCR @ deviantart